KarMiles/polish-girl-painting/README.md

 - bag - functionality for managing the shopping bag.
 - blog - functionality for managing the owner's blog.
 - contact - contact form for direct messages from users to owner.
-- checkout - functionality for managing the e-commerce transactions for the site.
+- checkout - functionality for managing the e-commerce transactions for the site with real-life email confirmations.
 - home - functionality for managing the home page.
 - products - functionality for managing the gallery containing products available for sale or only exposed for the visitors' viewing.
 - profiles - functionality for managing user profiles.